oskarioksanen/fullstack_open_palautusrepo/osa0/0_6_uusi_muistiinpano_spa.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server

-        Note right of server: Server processes the POST request and adds the new note<br/>to the notes data and responses a message: "note created"
+    Note right of server: Server processes the POST request and adds the new note<br/>to the notes data and responses a message

     server-->>browser: JSON data: {message: "note created"}
     deactivate server